lupodevelop/distribute/README.md

 [![Package Version](https://img.shields.io/hexpm/v/distribute)](https://hex.pm/packages/distribute)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/distribute/)

-**Distribute** brings the full power of Erlang's distributed computing to Gleam, with a type-safe and idiomatic API.
+**Distribute** brings the full power of Erlang's distributed computing to Gleam, with an idiomatic and strongly-typed API at the Gleam level.

-While Gleam runs on the BEAM, accessing distributed primitives (like connecting nodes, global registration, or RPC) often requires writing raw Erlang FFI or dealing with untyped atoms. **Distribute** solves this by providing a robust, type-safe layer over these primitives, making it easy to build distributed systems without leaving Gleam.
+While Gleam runs on the BEAM, accessing distributed primitives (like connecting nodes, global registration, or RPC) often requires writing raw Erlang FFI or dealing with untyped atoms. **Distribute** addresses this by providing a robust, type-safe Gleam API over these primitives, making it easier to build distributed systems without leaving Gleam.

+## ⚠️ Type Safety Clarification

+Many APIs in this library (node management, registries, groups, etc.) leverage Gleam’s static type system to provide safer usage and structured errors.
+However, the contents of distributed messages and generic RPC calls are transmitted via Erlang FFI and are not checked by the Gleam compiler.
+Incorrect message shapes or RPC signatures will only fail at runtime.

 ## Features